loyjoy/welcome/help/bots/processes/subprocesses/terms.md

 ## Terms of participation

 Use this if customers have to agree to terms.
-The information is stored in a log.
+The information is stored in a log in the CRM.